Tarako: Death

-In a eulogy written by the staff of Chibi Maruko-chan, they said that she had been eager to continue voicing her character Maruko while in the hospital and continued through her illness with "great love" for her work.
-The following day a message board was put up at the entrance to Chibi-Maruko Chan Land in Shizuoka for guests and fans to contribute messages of commemoration and thanks for her years of work.
+In the eulogy written by the staff of Chibi Maruko-chan, they said she had been eager to continue voicing Maruko even while in the hospital and continued through her illness with "great love" for her work.
+The following day, a message board was put up at the entrance to Chibi-Maruko Chan Land in Shizuoka for guests and fans to contribute messages of commemoration and thanks for her years of work.

-The last episode Tarako recorded as Maruko aired as a one-hour special on March 24, 2024, on Fuji TV and other FNS stations.
+The last episode Tarako recorded as Maruko aired as a one-hour special on March 24, 2024 on Fuji TV and other FNS stations.

+Following her death, Kokoro Kikuchi took over the role of Maruko in Chibi Maruko-chan after the show resumed with new episodes on April 21, 2024.

+On June 15, 2024, a farewell gathering titled TARA-chan Arigatou no Kai ~Taisetsu na Kimi he~ was held, with Yusaku Yara, Bin Shimada, Machiko Toyoshima, Keaton Yamada (who retired from voice acting in March 2021), Kōichi Yamadera, Bakushō Mondai (Hikari Ōta, Yuji Tanaka), and Minoru Kihara being amongst those in attendance.
+Yamada and Hikara gave out eulogies as "words of graditude".
+Near the end, Shimada left her a message as Maruko's grandfather and Yara as Maruko's father, both in the tones of their respective Maruko-chan characters.
+At the end, everyone who attended performed "Odoru Pompokolin", the opening theme song of Chibi Maruko-chan, in a chorus.

+On December 17, 2024, on the Fuji Television network program Hoshi ni Natta Sutā Tachi, previously un-aired preview audio for the next episode, recorded by Tarako before her death, was used, marking her final performance as Maruko.